davidgroves/dnssrc/README.md

 # Known Bugs

 - Background mode appears unreliable.
 More diagnosis needed.
-- The public version running at dnssrc.fibrecat.org does support DNS over HTTPS at current time.
+- The public version running at dnssrc.fibrecat.org does not support DNS over HTTPS at current time.